zachj1582/react-i-ii-review/state.md

 7. Could your `Student` component be refactored into a functional component?
 Why or why not?

-8. What are the pros and cons of using a class method for an event handler vs. using an arrow function inline?
+8. What are the pros and cons of using a class method for an event handler vs. using an arrow function inline? => you can store and reference data from the state

 9. The render() method is called every time a component's state is updated.
 For a text input, that means the render method is called for every keypress.
 Why isn't this bad for performance?

+because the virtual DOM in react only updates the changes made, so it will only run the functions in that render function